 Many of us are familiar with the name Mary Rigg, and our associations with the name are linked more to the community center on the city’s westside than with the visionary social worker for which it is named.
-It’s a fitting association — Mary Rigg Neighborhood Center provides adult education and job training, basic needs help, and so much more.
+It’s a fitting association – Mary Rigg Neighborhood Center provides adult education, job training, basic needs assistance and so much more.
 But it doesn’t quite capture the rich history of the organization and the generosity of its namesake.

 Rigg retired from her post at the American Settlement House in 1960, and the organization was renamed in her honor.
 Mary Rigg Neighborhood Center continues the hard work she devoted her life to for nearly 40 years through classes, coaching and programs that support and engage community members.
 Her work is an example of the power of one person to transform entire communities and how positive change can be felt and carried forward, generation after generation.